aseifeln/CBR-Manager/README.md

 -	models: The models for the various data objects that are used by the application
 -	routes: This contains the files responsible for the backend API that accesses the database upon request.
 This is intended for the frontend to send HTTP requests to retrieve / add / edit / delete data objects.
 -	seeders: Used to load some stock data into the web application for testing / demo purposes
+-   tests/server: Contains the tests for our backend server

 Within the client directory, there are two directories and the package.json file for all dependencies used in the backend.
 The public folder contains a stock index.html and icon for the site.
 Within the src files: